woofwoofinc/cargo-sphinx/README.md

 branch.
 So you can access your rust doc at https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPOSITORY-NAME/YOUR-CRATE-NAME

-Currently only github pages is supported.
+If your hosting service uses different branch for pages, you can use `--doc-branch` to customize the branch we push docs to.

 #### WARNING

-This option will override your existed `gh-pages` branch, use it at your own risk.
+This option will override your existed doc branch, use it at your own risk.

 ### Tag prefix